punitk21/CoVid19/README.md

 # CoVid19
 This Code is about Extracting the Table From WHO daily Report

-This Code mainly extract the current PDF File from WHO and extract the main table and coverts into multiple sub table basded on the dats .
+This Code mainly extract the current PDF File from WHO and extract the main table and coverts into multiple sub table based on the data avialable in th report .

 Just Add your path where you will save the file .